-- The benefits to be valued are the plan's benefits in respect of the member (including survivor benefits vested in the member's spouse) at the calculation date or calculation dates. - The value of the member's benefits is the capitalized value of the benefits to be valued, but assuming that the member has no spouse.
+- .01 The benefits to be valued are the plan's benefits in respect of the member (including survivor benefits vested in the member's spouse) at the calculation date or calculation dates.
+[Effective date to be determinedEffective January 1, 2004] - .02 The value of the member's benefits is the capitalized value of the benefits to be valued, but assuming that the member has no spouse.
 The value of the survivor benefits vested in the member's spouse is the excess, if any, of the capitalized value of the benefits to be valued over the value of the member's benefits.
-[Effective January 1, 2004]
+[Effective date to be determinedEffective January 1, 2004]